JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

 🎒 This is where the journey starts.
 Learn the essentials of Jetpack Compose while building the foundations of our course project from scratch.
 Join other attendees to build a simple screen to load and display a list of speakers making use of all the essentials of the library.

 * The Compose architecture (ui / runtime / compiler)
-* Intro to these libraries and how they work together
+* Intro to these libraries, how they work together
-* Writing our first Composable function
+* Our first Composable function
+* Composable function inputs and produced data
+* The in-memory tree (Composition)
+* The list of changes
 * Deep dive into Composable previews
+* Composable functions in-depth.
+What they model, their properties
+* Compiler validation and code generation (IR)
+* Positional memoization.
+Uniquely identifying Composables
 * Adding some basic user interaction
 * Scaffold and TopAppBar
 * Adding logic to our Composable (conditions, control flow)